Ibexian/EastMeetsKitchen/_posts/2014-08-06-chinese-walnut-dessert-soup.md

 <figure> <img src='/images/96-3.jpg'> </figure>

 ####2.
-In a saucepan, bring 1 quart water to a boil over high heat.
+In a saucepan, bring 2-3 cups of water to a boil over high heat.
 Add the walnuts and rice.
-Boil for 1 minute uncovered and drain.
+Boil for 1-2 minute uncovered and let cool.

 <figure> <img src='/images/96-5.jpg'> </figure>